wipo-int/dc-deployments-automation/README.md

 helper-script `bin/ansible-with-atl-env` and the corresponding `groups_vars/aws_node_local.yml` var-file.

-#### Overriding parameters
+### Customizing your deployment

-If you want to customise the playbook behaviour the simplest method is to fork this repository and add your own.
-However, for some one-off tasks you can also override the default and calculated settings with special values.
+To customise playbook behaviour, you can fork this repository and edit it as needed.
+However, for one-off tasks you can also override the default and calculated settings with special values.
 To do this, provide command-line overrides to [ansible-playbook](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html).

 The most likely use-case for this is to download a custom product distribution